pulp/pulp/docs/user-guide/installation.rst

    once each (i.e., do not enable either of these on any more than one Pulp server).

    .. warning::

-      ``pulp_celerybeat`` and ``pulp_resource_manager`` must both be singletons, so be sure that you only enable each of these on one host if you are experimenting with Pulp's untested HA deployment.
-They do not have to run on the same host, however.
+      ``pulp_celerybeat`` and ``pulp_resource_manager`` must both be singletons, so be sure that you only enable each of these on one host if you are Pulp's clustered deployment.

    On some Pulp system, configure, start and enable the Celerybeat process.
 This process performs a job similar to a cron daemon for Pulp.
 Edit ``/etc/default/pulp_celerybeat`` to your liking, and